-The next deadline for accepting bids will be 16 October 2020.
-Please note this is a revised date from previously advertised.
+The next deadline for accepting bids will be in September 2021 after the NIBS internal workshop.
 We aim to provide feedback within 2 weeks of the deadline date.

 The Management Group will consider 'out of cycle' bids if they respond to opportunities that are especially time sensitive.
 In such cases, the applicant will need to demonstrate this is the case and provide a rationale for the bid to be considered 'out of cycle'.
 It will be up to Management Group to decide if they agree with the reasoning and, if not, the bid will be considered as part of the next funding round.

 Bids will be reviewed by the NIBS Management Group who will place weight on:

 - the scientific rationale for the proposed work in the context of the Network objectives

 - its potential to deliver significant outputs consistent with Network research objectives